Social Media

 One of the highlights of the Hungry Ghost Festival in Singapore is the colourful performances of Chinese operas and live drama ‘getai’ performances.
 Getai used to be a stage for traditional opera and puppet performances, with a majority of songs performed in dialects such as Hokkien.
 In Singapore, performances for the Hungry Ghost Festival have evolved to include modern pop songs in Chinese and even Korean.

-Large tents are set up near housing estates with these performances as well as e-Getai – livestreamed performances online.
+Large tents are set up near housing estates with these performances as well as e-Getai – live-streamed performances online.
 If you do see any physical shows, visitors are welcome but always ensure you leave the front row of seats empty – those are for the honoured ghosts themselves!

-Read More: Kid-Friendly Guide to Chinatown
+Read more: Kid-Friendly Guide To Chinatown

 more sassy mama